Knowing how to speed up Windows 10 might be considered a necessary skill if you don’t have your computer seen by a professional every once in a while.

 If the operating system’s speed is slow, programs will run slowly, and the startup time of Windows 10 will significantly speed up.

 A beneficial free program shows you graphically what is using the most space.
 It’s called WinDirStat.

 Start with the essential items taking up space and work your way down.
 It’s the easiest way to free up space quickly and with accuracy.

 4. Uninstall unused software

-This will free up RAM and less processing will be required.
+This will free up RAM, and less processing will be required.
 I’ve seen computers speed up on many occasions simply by removing software that the owner would never use.

 5. Check the pagefile size

-6. Check that you have the correct power plan selected
+6. Select the correct power plan